tangerzhang/NC-Ficus-backbone/README.md

 ************************************************************************
 ```
 - **Demo data testing**
+> Running this script on demo data requires only 1 second.
-> The parameter -s will allow us to provide a list of sample names of interest, which will be further extracted by the script subVCF.pl
+The parameter -s will allow us to provide a list of sample names of interest, which will be further extracted by the script subVCF.pl
 ```
 perl subVCF.pl -v demo.vcf -s sample.list -o subset.vcf
 ```